veksh/cloudresume/data/markdown/cv-long.md

 ## Networking
 - LAN technologies: RSTP, VLANs, VRRP etc, switch stacking and MLAG, VPC on Cisco Nexus
 - WAN technologies: dynamic routing (mostly BGP), IPSec and GRE VPNs, WAN QoS
-- Network design: for HQ, branch and data-center networks, with varying HA requirements from all-in-one SOHO router to highly available LAN with redundant core and access switches
+- Network design: for HQ, branch and data-centre networks, with varying HA requirements from all-in-one SOHO router to highly available LAN with redundant core and access switches
 - Policy development: authored company-wide network policies like IP allocation and host naming schemes, VLAN and BGP AS assignment, firewall and traffic segmentation rules, DMZ and VPN access policies
 - Device management: Juniper (EX) and Cisco (Nexus and Catalyst) switches (on console and with Ansible), Mikrotik WAN routers/firewalls, Cisco ASA VPN/IPSec/firewall, some familiarity with Extreme Networks, ProCurve/H3C and Huawei switches
 - WiFi networks: Cisco, Ruckus and Aruba controllers and APs, Mikrotik mesh networks, EAP-TLS with FreeRadius and certificate authentication